What are hip dips, how do you get rid of hip dips, what causes hip dips, and hip dip surgery? We’ll cover this and more here!

 What Causes Hip Dips?

-Hip dips (violin hips) result more from your bone structure than your level of body fat or muscle mass.
+Hip dips result more from your bone structure than your level of body fat or muscle mass.
 In a nutshell, heredity is to blame for hip dips.
 When a person’s hip bone is higher than their femur, fat and muscle sink inward.
 When observed from the outside, the skeletal structure of a person’s pelvis, the breadth of their hips, and their total body fat and muscle composition all have an influence on how prominent their hip dips are.

 The most important thing to remember is that they are not an indication of being overweight or inactive.
 Even though the amount of body fat held in that location can make them more obvious, and having greater muscle mass can also give you a more pronounced appearance, decreasing body fat in that area won’t necessarily make them go away since they’re primarily due to bone structure that you can’t modify.